Visiting Oktoberfest or are you looking for some delicious Oktoberfest food ideas?

 The Pork Schnitzel, on the other hand, is common in the Austrian and Bavarian German Alps.

-FYI the Israelis and Jews have their own Schnitzel, the Sesame Chicken Schnitzel.
+FYI the Israelis and Jews have their Schnitzel, the Sesame Chicken Schnitzel.

 Braised Red Cabbage is an autumn specialty that can't be missed at the Oktoberfest.

-The red cabbage is made with apples most of the time and goes great with chanterelle cream sauces, wild game meat, fish and Sauerbraten.
+The red cabbage is made with apples usually and goes great with chanterelle cream sauces, wild game meat, fish and Sauerbraten.

 Marillenknödel are an Austrian dessert specialty that is rather popular in Germany.